Migration Is Not Done Yet

 Journey North Species

-Bullock’s Orioles are moving into Colorado.
+Bullock’s Orioles continue moving north.
 Journey North observers are expecting more arrivals soon.

 Many Barn Swallows have already arrived to breeding grounds.
 Nesting season is underway!

-A welcome sight: Common Loons back on the lakes of the Northwoods.
+A welcome sight: Common Loons continue to appear on the lakes of the Northwoods.

 Alison in Ardbeg, ON: “Heard a loon call two nights ago Saw 2 on the lake yesterday Swimming and diving” (05/11/2023)